ibm-cloud-docs/CDN/api.md

     [Token authentication input container](/docs/CDN?topic=CDN-token-auth-container)

     The following attributes are part of the Token Authentication container input, which can be provided when creating a new Token Authentication.
 Attributes are optional unless otherwise noted.
-    * `uniqueId` - (Required) The uniqueId of the mapping to which the existing behavior belongs.
+    * `uniqueId` - (Required) The unique ID of the mapping to which the existing behavior belongs.
     * `path` - (Required) The path, relative to the domain that is accessed through token authentication.
     * `name` - The token name.
 If this value is empty, then it is set to the default value `__token__`.
     * `tokenKey` - (Required) The token encryption key, which specifies an even number of hex digits for the token key.
 An entry can be up to 64 characters in length.